oleksiyk/kafka/README.md

 __no-kafka__ will connect to the hosts specified in `connectionString` constructor option unless it is omitted.
 In this case it will use KAFKA_URL environment variable or fallback to default `kafka://127.0.0.1:9092`.
 For better availability always specify several initial brokers: `10.0.1.1:9092,10.0.1.2:9092,10.0.1.3:9092`.
 The `kafka://` prefix is optional.

 All network errors are handled by the library: producer will retry sending failed messages for configured amount of times, simple consumer and group consumer will try to reconnect to failed host, update metadata as needed as so on.

+### Reconnection delay
+In case of network error which prevents further operations __no-kafka__ will try to reconnect to Kafka brokers in a endless loop with the optionally progressive delay which can be configured with `reconnectionDelay` option.

 ## Logging